 Cafe facing the Hawa Mahal (Wind Temple)

 Start this itinerary in the heart of Jaipur, at Hawa Mahal.
 Hawa Mahal is a pink palace in the centre of Jaipur.
-As Karl Pilkington once said, “you’re better off living in the hole looking at the palace, then living in the palace and looking at the hole.”
+As Karl Pilkington once said, “You’re better off living in the hole looking at the palace than living in the palace and looking at the hole.”
 The same can be said about Hawa Mahal.
 For this exact reason, we chose to not pay the 200 Rupees ($2.81) entrance fee to go inside.